TonyOsadolor/phoneBook/README.md

 ##### UI/UX [LiveWire, Flux & FlowBite]
 The UI of the App was handled with Flux, LiveWire and a bit of FlowBite, to substitute for some Flux features which required paid version to use.

+##### Model Policies
+This helps to restrict access to only owners of record for CRUD operations

 ## License